-Amendment 56 to the BSAI Groundfish Fishery Management Plan (FMP) defines "overfishing level" (OFL), the fishing mortality rate used to set OFL ( $F{OFL}$ ), the maximum permissible ABC, and the fishing mortality rate used to set the maximum permissible ABC ( $max F{ABC}$ ).
-The fishing mortality rate used to set ABC ( $F{ABC}$ ) may be less than this maximum permissible level, but not greater.
-The overfishing and maximum allowable ABC fishing mortality rates are given in terms of percentages of unfished female spawning biomass ( $F{SPR\%}$ ), on fully selected age groups.
-The associated long-term average female spawning biomass that would be expected under average estimated recruitment from 1978-2008 (550 million age 1 recruits) and F equal to $F{40\%}$ and $F{35\%}$ are denoted $B{40\%}$ and $B{35\%}$ , respectively.
+Amendment 56 to the BSAI Groundfish Fishery Management Plan (FMP) defines "overfishing level" (OFL), the fishing mortality rate used to set OFL (F{OFL}), the maximum permissible ABC, and the fishing mortality rate used to set the maximum permissible ABC ($max F{ABC}$).
+The fishing mortality rate used to set ABC (F{ABC}) may be less than this maximum permissible level, but not greater.
+The overfishing and maximum allowable ABC fishing mortality rates are given in terms of percentages of unfished female spawning biomass ($F{SPR\%}$), on fully selected age groups.
+The associated long-term average female spawning biomass that would be expected under average estimated recruitment from 1978-2009 (542 million age 1 recruits) and F equal to $F{40\%}$ and $F{35\%}$ are denoted $B{40\%}$ and $B{35\%}$, respectively.
 The Tiers require reference point estimates for biomass level determinations.
 We present the following reference points for BSAI Atka mackerel for Tier 3 of Amendment 56.
-For our analyses, we computed the following values from the 2010 Model results based on recruitment from post-1976 spawning events:
+For our analyses, we computed the following values from the 2011 Model results based on recruitment from post-1976 spawning events:

-$B{100\%} = 261,100$ t female spawning biomass $B{40\%} = 104,400$ t female spawning biomass $B{35\%} = 91,400$ t female spawning biomass
+$B{100\%} = 255,662$ t female spawning biomass $B{40\%} = 102,265$ t female spawning biomass $B{35\%} = 89,482$ t female spawning biomass

-16.7.2 Specification of OFL and Maximum Permissible ABC
+Specification of OFL and Maximum Permissible ABC

-In the current assessment, the 2010 Model is configured with 4 time periods of constant selectivity.
-The last time period (2000-2009) reflects the domestic fishery after implementation of Steller sea lion protection measures.
-This selectivity pattern is shown in Figure 16.12 and used for projection purposes.
-The following rates are based on the 2000-2009 selectivity pattern estimated by the 2010 Model:
+In the current assessment, the Model is configured with 4 time periods of constant selectivity.
+The last time period (2000-2010) reflects the domestic fishery after implementation of Steller sea lion protection measures.
+This selectivity pattern is shown in Figure 17.9 and used for projection purposes.
+The following rates are based on the 2000-2010 selectivity estimates:

 Full selection Fs

-$F{2010}$ 0.311
+F{2011} 0.221

 $F{40\%}$ 0.384

-$F{35\%}$ 0.468
+$F{35\%}$ 0.469

-$F{2010}/F{40\%}$ 0.810
+$F{2011}/F{40\%}$ 0.504

-For specification purposes to project the 2011 ABC, we assumed that the full TAC would be taken in 2010 (74,000 t).
-For projecting to 2012, an expected catch in 2011 is required.
-Typically this value is set to a recommended ABC, in this case the 2011 recommended ABC (85,300 t).
-However, recognizing that the proposed Steller Sea Lion RPA's will likely be in effect in 2011, it may be more prudent to assume the stock-wide catch based on a reduced overall BSAI-wide Atka mackerel catch for 2011.
+For specification purposes to project the 2012 ABC, we assumed that the full TAC would be taken in 2011 (53,080 t).
+For projecting to 2013, an expected catch in 2012 is required.
+Typically this value is set to a recommended ABC, in this case the 2012 recommended ABC.
+However, recognizing that the Steller Sea Lion RPA's require TAC reductions, we assume the stock-wide catch based on a reduced overall BSAI-wide Atka mackerel catch for 2012.
 To arrive at such a reduction we assumed that only trace amounts of Atka mackerel (as bycatch in other fisheries) would be taken from Area 543 (Western Aleutian Islands) and about half of the allocation to Area 542 (Central Aleutian Islands) would be taken.
 We estimated that about 64% of the BSAI-wide ABC is likely to be taken.
-This percentage was applied to the maximum permissible 2011 ABC and that amount was assumed to be caught in order to estimate the 2012 ABC and OFL values.
+This percentage was applied to the maximum permissible 2012 ABC and that amount was assumed to be caught in order to estimate the 2013 ABC and OFL values.

 It is important to note that for BSAI Atka mackerel, projected female spawning biomass calculations depend on the harvest strategy because spawning biomass is estimated at peak spawning (August).
 Thus, projections incorporate 7 months of the specified fishing mortality rate.
-For the 2010 Model, the projected year 2011 female spawning biomass ( $SSB{10}$ ) is estimated to be 146,000 t under an assumed 2010 catch of 74,000 t and reduced 2011 catch reflecting the RPA adjustment to the 2011 ABC.
-The projected 2011 female spawning biomass estimate is above the $B{40\%}$ value of 104,400 t, placing BSAI Atka mackerel in Tier 3a.
+For the 2011 Model, the projected year 2012 female spawning biomass (SSB{2012}) is estimated to be 128,813 t under an assumed 2011 catch of 53,080 t and reduced 2012 catch reflecting the RPA adjustment to the 2012 ABC.
+The projected 2012 female spawning biomass estimate is above the $B{40\%}$ value of 102,265 t, placing BSAI Atka mackerel in Tier 3a.
 The maximum permissible ABC and OFL values under Tier 3a are: